ttimong/blog-posts/blog1-kmeans-clustering/final_model.md

-From the dataframe above, we can see that cluster `0-0` and cluster `0-2` would be the 2 better clusters to invest, amongst the rest.
-Cluster `0-0` yields a decent return of 8.1% with a 5.3% variance, while cluster `0-2` yields a much higher return of 20.7%, with a correspondingly higher variance of 11.6%.
+From the dataframe above, we can see that cluster `0` and cluster `2` would be the 2 better clusters to invest, amongst the rest.
+Cluster `0` yields a decent return of 8.1% with a 5.3% variance, while cluster `2` yields a much higher return of 20.7%, with a correspondingly higher variance of 11.6%.
 I decided to add in Sharpe Ratio as a metric to better evaluate the cluster performance.

+### What is Sharpe Ratio?
-**_Sharpe Ratio is used to help investors understand the return of an investment compared to its risk.
-The ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk._**
+Sharpe Ratio is used to help investors understand the return of an investment compared to its risk.
+The ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
+It is derived using annual returns, variance and risk-free rate.
+A Sharpe Ratio of more than 1 is considered good while a Sharpe Ratio of more than 2 is considered very good.

+### How to compute Sharpe Ratio?
 Sharpe Ratio can be computed as such:

 **$Sharpe\ Ratio = (R_s - R_f) /{SD_s}$**